The Ladder (album): Recording

 The album also features contributions from multi-instrumentalist Randy Raine-Reusch, who, along with Anderson, contributed much of the ethnic instrumentation present throughout the album.
-After returning from a conference in Cairo, Egypt, Raine-Reusch was asked to meet with White and Anderson to pick out some world instruments to flesh out certain tracks.
-The selected instruments were then brought over to the recording studio, which Raine-Reusch had to transport over by truck.
-He ended up playing a zheng on "To Be Alive", a didjeridoo on "Can I", a tamboura on "Nine Voices", and a finger cymbal known as a Ching, as well as other effects such as a bullroarer throughout the album.
+After returning from a conference in Cairo, Egypt, Raine-Reusch was asked to meet with White and Anderson and selected some world instruments to flesh out certain songs.
+The instruments were then transported by Raine-Reusch to the band's recording studio.
+Raine-Reusch ended up playing a zheng on "To Be Alive", a didgeridoo on "Can I", a tamboura on "Nine Voices", and a finger cymbal known as a Ching, as well as other effects such as a bullroarer throughout the album.

 On 17 May 1999, during the final recording and mixing sessions, Fairbairn died unexpectedly of a heart attack at age 49.
 Known for his punctuality, concerns were raised when he failed to turn up to the studio on time.
 After two-and-a-half hours without an answer, Anderson and studio receptionist and manager Sheryl Preston drove to Fairbairn's apartment, broke in after they found an untouched tape on his doorstep, and discovered his body in his bed.
 His passing was a shock to everyone involved and ended tentative discussions to work with the band again on future projects.
 After Yes took a short break, they regrouped and completed the production and mixing duties with Plotnikoff.
 The Ladder was then mastered at Sterling Sound Studios in New York City in May 1999.
 At Fairbairn's funeral service held on 24 May, Anderson and Howe performed an acoustic version of "Nine Voices (Longwalker)", a song that Anderson recalled touched Fairbairn personally and was a favourite of his.
 Yes subsequently dedicated The Ladder to Fairbairn.